tienlongoc/wind_sensor/README.md

 use gcp files to process the received log files, and make the data available on API.
 Set up auto emailing mechanism

+display data either on hourly or daily basis.
+Pregenerate charts to make things easier.
+Allow on demand generation.

+could prettify output by using some kind of reactjs front end

 why don't we just output from arduino once per minute, and then just post directly from python. no need to post the python output log